Aztec warfare: Tlamanih

+The Tlamanih were commoners who had taken one captive.

 Cuextecatl

 Two captive warriors, recognizable by their red and black tlahuiztli and conical hats.
 This rank was introduced after the military campaign against the Huastec led by Tlahtoāni Ahuitzotl.

 Papalotl

 Papalotl (lit. butterfly) were warriors who had taken three captives; this rank wore "butterfly" like banners on their backs.

 Eagle and Jaguar warriors

 Aztec warriors were called a cuāuhocēlōtl [kʷaːwo'seːloːt͡ɬ].
 The word cuāuhocēlōtl derives from the Eagle warrior cuāuhtli [kʷaːwt͡ɬi] and the Jaguar Warrior ocēlōtl [o'seːloːt͡ɬ].
 Those Aztec warriors who demonstrated the most bravery and who fought well became either jaguar or eagle warriors.
 Of all of the Aztec warriors, they were the most feared.
 Both the jaguar and eagle Aztec warriors wore distinguishing helmets and uniforms.
 The jaguars were identifiable by the jaguar skins they wore over their entire body, with only their faces showing from within the jaguar head.
 The eagle Aztec warriors, on the other hand, wore feathered helmets including an open beak.